william64644/neural-network-library/README.md

 # Homemamde Neural Network
-### slowly but surely developing a neural network framework
+### Slowly but surely, developing a neural network framework

-## The Layer struct:
+## Layer struct:
-In this project, layers have a slightly different meaning, Layer is a class that has a vector for the values of its neuron and an matrix for the weights, whereas usually a layer refers exclusively to neurons.
+In this project, layers have a slightly different meaning.
+Layer is a struct with a vector for the values of its neurons and a matrix for the weights, whereas usually, a layer refers exclusively to neurons.

-It's constructor requires the desired lenght for the layer and the lenght of the next layer(0 for output layer), you may also give it a name for visualization purposes
+Its constructor requires the desired length for the layer and the length of the next layer(0 for the output layer); you may also give it a name for visualization purposes

 	Layer(unsigned int size, unsigned int next_layer_size, string name = "Layer")
-## Main network relatd functions:
+## Main network-related functions:

 	void layer_parser(Layer &A_layer, Layer &B_layer)
-Gets the values from the neurons array and the weights matrix from A_layer class, calculate everything and inset the results in the B_layer neurons, can't be easyer than that
+Gets the values from the neurons array and the weights matrix from the A_layer struct, then calculates everything and inserts the results in the B_layer neurons

 	void matrix_randomizer(vector<vector<double>> &data)
-Set all values in a matrix to a random double betwenn 0.0 and 1.0
+Set all values in a matrix to a random double between 0.0 and 1.0

 	void reset_matrix(vector<vector<double>> &matrix)
 Set all values in a matrix to 0